open-policy-agent/frameworks/constraint/README.md

 }
 ```

-`AddTemplate()` has a unique signature because it returns the Kubernetes Custom
+`CreateCRD()` has a unique signature because it returns the Kubernetes Custom
 Resource Definition that can allow for the creation of constraints once registered.

 Requests to a client will be multiplexed to all registered targets.
 Those targets who self-report
 as being able to handle the request will all be able to add response values.

-`types.Responses` is a wrapper around zero to multiple `Result` objects.
+`types.Responses` is a wrapper around zero or more `Result` objects.
 Each result
 object has the following fields:

 ```go